 We can copy the information in Doug's worksheet to a new worksheet and then modify it for the second employee.

 NOTE: We could just highlight the table, but SELECT ALL is easier.

-NOTE: You can also press CTRL+C to copy cells.
+NOTE: You can also press CTRL+C or COMMAND+C to copy cells.

-NOTE: You can also press CTRL+V to paste cells.
+NOTE: You can also press CTRL+V or COMMAND+V to paste cells.